 5.6.1.2.2 UE is using EPS services with control plane CIoT EPS optimization

 The UE shall send a CONTROL PLANE SERVICE REQUEST message, start T3417 and enter the state EMM-SERVICE-REQUEST-INITIATED.
+If the UE is MUSIM capable and wants to keep its paging restriction preferences at the network, if any, the UE shall include the Paging restriction IE in the CONTROL PLANE SERVICE REQUEST message.